-If you think you might be developing a bunion – or already have – there are steps you can take to help slow down the process.
-We asked our lead physiotherapist, Jan Vickery, about the causes of bunions and how to prevent their development.
+If you think you might be developing a bunion – or already have one – there are steps you can take to help slow down the process.
+We asked our lead physiotherapist, Jan Vickery, about the causes of bunions and how to stop them from getting any worse.

 Causes and symptoms

 A bunion is caused when the first metatarsophalangeal joint (the one at the base of your big toe), becomes unstable and moves out of place.
 As a result you end up with a deformity on the outer edge of that joint on your big toe.
 You may have pain or discomfort, swelling, redness and changes to your foot shape.

 You can inherit a predisposition to having a bunion, but there are other factors too.
 Women tend to have the worst bunions because, if you’re wearing shoes that exert pressure onto the forefoot – which is basically any female-styled shoe, such as slip-ons and narrow-toed shoes – that exerts pressure on the metatarsophalangeal joint.

 The combination of this inherited tendency and choice of footwear often exacerbate the problem.

 There are simple steps that you can take to prevent a bunion developing further.
 Prevention is the best solution, and if you have spots signs of trouble, it’s important to take action sooner rather than later.